amiedawn/employee-tracker/README.md

 ## Tests:

-Testing was performed on the api routes using Insomnia Core.
+Unit testing was performed on each query using MySQL2.

 ## Questions?